Indian Geography / Indian Soils

 - Wide Ranging Nutrients because of transported soil, which is more suitable for different kinds of crops

 - These soils respond quite well for water and manuring

 Black or Regur Soils

 - Black soils are formed due to the disintegration of Lava sheets.
-These soils cover most of the Deccan Plateau, mainly Western Madhya Pradesh,
+Black soil is mostly found in the Deccan Plateau region, mainly

 - They are also called Cotton soils as they are best suited for Cotton production.
 They are also suitable for tobacco cultivation as well as other dry

 - The black soils of India are chemically rich in Lime, Iron, Magnesia and Alumina.
 They also contain Potash but they lack Nitrogen, Phosphorus and organic

 matter.
 The colour of the Black soils ranges from deep Black to Grey.